digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

    daml new quickstart-finance --template quickstart-finance

 This creates a new folder with contents from our template.
-Navigate to the folder and then run
+Navigate to the folder and then run the following to download the required ``daml-finance`` packages:

 .. code-block:: shell

    ./get-dependencies.sh

-to download the required ``daml-finance`` packages.
-You can then run
+Then run the following to open the code editor and inspect the code:

 .. code-block:: shell

    daml studio

-to open the code editor and inspect the code.

 .. _structure-of-code-dependencies: